RosanaFSS/TryHackMe/Easy - Advent of Cyber 2024, Day 6, Sandboxes.md

 <p><code>Start Machine</code></p>

-<p>If the VM is not visible, use the blue <code>SShow Split View</code> button  at the top of the page.
+<p>If the VM is not visible, use the blue <code>Show Split View</code> button  at the top of the page.
 Alternatively, you can connect to the VM via Remote Desktop (RDP) using the credentials below:</p>

 <p>......</p>